Amd36/Reinforcement-Learning/README.md

 ## Deep Q-Network Algorithm
-Now for a more challenging approach, I have used a series of Dense layers to estimate the q-values for the very famous cartpole problem, where we have two actions for the cart:
+Now, for a more challenging approach, I have used a series of Dense layers to estimate the q-values for the very famous cartpole problem, where we have two actions for the cart:
 1. Moving Left (0)
 2. Moving Right (1)